-As our world of tech becomes more interconnected, and messier as a result, privacy becomes a bigger concern.
-With tech titans such as Facebook playing fast and loose with people’s data, the integrity of the companies we trust with our data has to be questioned.
-That’s even ignoring the obvious privacy issues that come with internet service providers and government spying, too.
+As our world of tech becomes more interconnected, anonymous browsing has become more important than ever.
+With tech titans such as Facebook playing fast and loose with people’s data, the integrity of the companies we trust with our private data has to be questioned.
+That’s even ignoring the obvious privacy issues that come with internet service providers and government spying too.

-Though it’s easy to chuckle at the ridiculous questions congressmen and women ask tech titans, such as Mark Zuckerberg and Sundar Pichai, they aren’t on Capitol Hill without reason.
+Though it’s easy to chuckle at the ridiculous questions members of congress ask tech titans such as Mark Zuckerberg and Sundar Pichai, they’re on Capitol Hill for a reason.
 Most websites, including Facebook and Google, use trackers to log how you interact with them.
 Those trackers can even follow you across websites.

 It seems wholesome when put in that light.
 The line between simple audience research and malicious data mining is blurry, though.
 A viral story on Forbes, for example, shared how Target knew a young girl was pregnant before her father did.

-After shopping online and buying certain products from Target, its automated system determined the girl may be pregnant and started sending advertisements to her home, where she lived with her father.
+Target’s automated system determined that the girl may be pregnant after she shopped online and purchased certain products.
+The company started sending advertisements to her home, where she lived with her father.
 Outraged, the father stomped down to Target, claiming its marketing team was encouraging his daughter to get pregnant.
 It turned out that she already was.

-That type of data mining and profile attribution is underscored in the New York Times article “how companies learn your secrets.”
+That type of data mining and profile attribution is underscored in the The New York Times article “How Companies Learn Your Secrets.”
 Marketers want the dirty details about you and they want to gather them without your knowledge.
 Privacy policies are hard to decipher, rife with legalese and designed to let organizations build as detailed a marketing profile about you as they want.

 That’s a clear violation of privacy, but it’s not as egregious as the tracking the government does.
-In the U.S., the PRISM project caused a stir back in 2013, but no one has held the U.S. National Security Agency accountable during the six years since.
-Some European countries have better privacy laws, but many are just as bad if not worse.
+In the U.S., the PRISM project caused a stir back in 2013, but no one has held the U.S. National Security Agency accountable in the years since.
+Some European countries have better privacy laws, but many are just as bad, if not worse.

 Plus, it’s creepy.
 Even without the world of Philip K. Dick looming above, data collection and tracking is immoral and gross.
 To make matters worse, even your browser tracks more data than you may think.

-Most people are familiar with cookies.
-On the web, cookies are meant to provide a mechanism for websites to remember information about a user and log their browsing activity.
+When we say “cookies,” we aren’t talking about the chocolate chip kind.
+On the web, cookies are meant to provide a mechanism for websites to remember information about a user and log their browsing history.
 For example, cookies are used to store your email address at login or remember certain attributes about when you last browsed the website.

 First-party cookies, which are made and implemented by the website you’re browsing, are exclusive to the party that runs the website.
-That said, you’ll also find cookies from third parties that track you across multiple pages.
+That said, you’ll also find third-party cookies that track you across multiple pages.
 Usually, they are injected through ad networks.

-In a study by Prince University, researchers found that 482 of the top 50,000 websites recorded every detail about your browsing data.
-That includes your name, credit card information, address, age and much more.
+In a study by Prince University, researchers found that around 3,000 of the top 50,000 websites recorded every detail about your browsing history.
+That includes your name, contact info, credit card information, address, age and much more.
 If you want to know the details about what your browser sends, we recommend running a scan with Panopticlick.

 We ran a test with all privacy protection turned off for this guide.
-Panopticlick found that our browser fingerprint was unique among the 154,045 tests ran during the prior 45 days.
+Panopticlick found that our browser fingerprint was unique among the 154,045 tests run during the prior 45 days.

 Securing Your Browser

-The first step toward browsing anonymously is securing your browser.
-Though doing so won’t protect you from the spying done by the government and your ISP, it can protect you from the malicious data collection by websites around the web.
+The first step toward online privacy is securing your browser.
+Though doing so won’t protect you from the spying done by the government and your ISP, it can protect you from malicious data collection when you visit websites around the web.

 Block Browser Data

-If you want to go easy mode, it’s worth it to ditch your browser and use a secure one, such as Brave.
-However, Chrome is still the most secure browser out of the big three, and there are tools you can install to help make it even more so.
+If you want to go easy mode, it’s worth it to ditch your browser and use a secure one, such as Brave (read our Brave review).
+However, Google Chrome is still the most secure browser out of the big three (though not the most private), and there are tools you can install to make it even more so.

 uBlock Origin isn’t the prettiest or easiest ad blocker to use, though.
 If you’re looking for more options, read our piece on 99 free tools to protect your privacy.